Fact Table vs. Dimension Table: What’s the Difference?

 Star schema is widely used for modeling data warehouses and dimensional data marts.
 It’s composed of a single fact table that references any number of dimension tables.

-This schema is a variant of the Snowflake schema and is typically used to enable simpler query sets.
+The star schema is a variant of the snowflake schema and is typically used to enable simpler query sets.
 The name “star schema” originates from the fact table’s central position in the schema diagram, surrounded by dimension tables.

 How to Differentiate a Fact Table vs. Dimension Table